History of Our

 In the Winter and Spring of 2020 a number of people found connection with the land and each other by joining weeding parties.
 That repeated in 2021, and again in 2022 as we keep ahead of the invasive species, improve the appearance and make space for natives that feed our butterflies and lizards.
 Others took on watering and otherwise caring for the land while Sacred Grounds Initiative remained dormant.

 Several people led a small restart of Sacred Grounds in the Spring of 2021, leading to more donations, a plan for enlarging the patio and adding misters, a Celebration Garden an other aspects.

-However the Sacred Grounds group wanted to first rekindle excitement within the congregation rather than have such changes just appear while the building is empty.
+However such changes shouldn’t just appear while the building is empty.
 It is important for the full congregation to engage and celebrate.

 Sacred Grounds was formally re-started on Earth Day 2022.
 The Worship service included discussion of the 7th Principle, Dr. Katie Barrows talking about conservation in the Coachella Valley, and a kick-off of Sacred Grounds.
-Phase 1 implementation started with the installation of misters on the patio.
-More will start in fall of 2022, with a congregation-wide meeting on November 13 after the Sunday Worship Service.
+Implementation started with the installation of misters on the patio.

 In the Spring of 2023 a Steering COmmittee was established and planning began in earnest.
 Several major projects are scheduled for Fall 2023, including the Celebration Garden, a demonstration Desert Canyon Garden and a Mesquite Grove.